Welcome to Calvary Church Ogmore Vale

 true God from true God,

-begotten, not made, consubstantial with the Father;
+consubstantial with the Father;

-through Him all things were made.
+through Him, all things were made.

-For us men and for our salvation
+For us men and for our salvation,

 He came down from heaven,

-and by the Holy Spirit was incarnate of the Virgin Mary,
+was incarnate of the Virgin Mary,

 and became man.

-For our sake he was crucified under Pontius Pilate
+For our sake, He was crucified under Pontius Pilate.

 He suffered death and was buried,